marc-casperlabs/stuffer_shack/README.md

 * Configurable `mmap` size.
 Right now, the size is hardcoded.
 * Detailed information about Linux vs Mac OS X should be added, specifically around sparseness and file limits.
 Also, the closing of the backing file in database initialization may be platform-dependent requirement.
 * A torture-test suite needs to be added.
+* The module documentation needs to be greatly improved.